Club Re-Opening Rules 3 June

 Booking and Arrival

 Members must book a court time in advance using the court booking system via the website.
 The App is no longer available as it is not synchronised with the new booking slots.
-Play is limited to singles only other than where players are all from the same household in which case, they can play doubles.
+Play can be for singles or doubles.
 Ample car parking spaces are available, and members must ensure that social distancing is adhered to at all times, even in such areas.
 If players must park next to another car, they should wait for the other person to exit or enter before doing so themselves.
 Members are also encouraged to walk or cycle to the Club where possible.

-All courts are available, and we have introduced a booking system for the grass courts, once open.
+All courts are available, and we have introduced a booking system for the grass courts which are now open.
 Courts 11-13 are prioritised for coaching.
 Courts can be booked seven days in advance as opposed to the current 14.

 Players should enter the courts one at a time.
 It is more important than ever that you cancel your court as early as possible if it is not required to enable it to be used by another member.